-By Jennifer Sparks, American Red Cross
+By Kim Mailes, American Red Cross public affairs volunteer

 Driving into the mountains towards Berry Creek, the world becomes monochrome.
 Everything on the ground is blackened, broken up by patches of white ash.
 Where structures once stood—homes, garages, sheds, and outbuildings—there are now scorches of earth dotted with twisted metal and pools of plastic.
 It’s eerily quiet.
 With nothing alive in the immediate area and no leaves for wind to rustle, the only sound is buzzing flies to add to the apocalyptic feel of the scene ahead.